numaproj/numaflow/docs/sources/HTTP.md

   name: http-pipeline
 spec:
   vertices:
-    - name: input
+    - name: in
       source:
         http: {}
     - name: p1
       udf:
         builtin:
           name: cat
-    - name: output
+    - name: out
       sink:
         log: {}
   edges:
-    - from: input
+    - from: in
       to: p1
     - from: p1
-      to: output
+      to: out
 ```

+## Sending Data

+Data could be sent to an HTTP source through:

+- ClusterIP Service (within the cluster)
+- Ingress or LoadBalancer Service (outside of the cluster)
+- Port-forward (for testing)

-## ClusterIP Service
+### ClusterIP Service

 An HTTP Source Vertex can generate a `ClusterIP` Service if `service: true` is specified, the service name is in the format of `{pipelineName}-{vertexName}`, so the HTTP Source can be accessed through `https://{pipelineName}-{vertexName}.{namespace}.svc.cluster.local:8443/vertices/{vertexName}` within the cluster.